 The district provides a curriculum based on the belief that music education is a lifelong process that is sequential and skill based.
 Studies have proven that music fosters the development of brain-based concepts of learning and provides a framework where students can learn intrapersonal and interpersonal skills.
 Most importantly, music education involves, enhances, and contributes to the life of the community.
-It is the mission of the DeKalb County School District to enable every student to become artistically literate, creative, and engaged in lifelong music education.
+It is the mission of the DeKalb County School District to enable every student to become artistically literate, creative, and lifelong participants in music education.

-The goal of the music department is to contribute to each student's growth and development in the creative, artistic, and intellectual domains through an arts-integrated curriculum.
-This involves a unified approach to education (parents, community, and school) coupled with the delivery of a planned, sequential, and developmentally appropriate instructional curriculum.
+The goal of the music department is to contribute to each student's growth and development in the creative, artistic and intellectual domains through an arts integrated curriculum.
+This involves a unified approach to education (parents, community, and school) coupled with the delivery of a planned, sequential and a developmentally appropriate instructional curriculum.

 The music education curriculum is designed to help students acquire the knowledge and skills embedded in an arts integrated curriculum.
-There is no subject that better demonstrates the cross-curricular integration of language arts, social studies, history, mathematics, and foreign language than music education.
+There is no better subject that demonstrates the cross-curricular integration of language arts, social studies, history, mathematics, foreign language, etc., more than music education.

-The Third Grade course of study in general music focuses on musical skills, techniques, performance, creation, critical analysis/investigation, and understanding the cultural and historical context of music.
+The course of study in general music focuses on musical skills, techniques, performance, creating, critical analysis/ investigation, and understanding the cultural and historical context of music.
 The spiral curriculum includes the musical elements of melody, rhythm, expression, timbre, form, harmony, and texture, as well as culture, style, and notation.

 Students participate through singing, playing instruments, reading music, listening, moving, analyzing, and creating music.
 Students learn to connect music with other arts and subject matter beyond the arts.
 This comprehensive and sequential music curriculum provides opportunities for every student in kindergarten through fifth grade to develop musical skills as a part of his or her intellectual, aesthetic, and creative development.
 Classes meet for a minimum of 30-60 minutes per week.

-Based on the Georgia state standards, students in Third Grade are expected to learn skills and techniques/performance that include:
+Based on the Georgia state standards students in fourth grade are expected to learn skills and techniques/performance that include: